 I’ve been able to pay off $2600 in under 6 months, and for a big portion of those months, I was making half of what I’m now making.

-With NYC and CPFC in September, as well as being part of a bridal party (needing to buy a dress, shoes, and a gift) I don’t think I’ll be able to put a lump sum onto my loan until after September.
+With a trip to NYC in September, I don’t think I’ll be able to put a lump sum onto my loan until October.
 But having this debt payment every month, hanging over my head, is starting to get pretty depressing.
 So here’s what I’m planning to do to cut back: